kbaesler/Wave/docs/features/orm.md

 You can begin using the object-relational mappping in 2 easy steps.

 1. Create a `class` that inherits from the `Entity` class.
-    * Decorate each property on the `class` with the `EntityField` attribute that you want to map to column on a table.
+    * Decorate each property in the `class` with the `EntityField` attribute that you want to have mapped to column on a table.
-    * Decorate the `class` with the `EntityTable` attribute in order to map the entity to a table.
+    * Decorate the `class` with the `EntityTable` attribute that you want to have mapped to a table.

     ```c#
     [EntityTable("CITY")]